How Employers Can Reduce Job Burnout in 2023

 Throughout it all, one negative trend has unfortunately persisted: Burnout.
-According to a recent Deloitte survey, 77 percent of respondents say they have experienced employee burnout at their current job.
+According to a recent Deloitte survey, 77% of respondents say they have experienced employee burnout at their current job.

-Work-related stress has seen nearly all-time high levels, and as a result job candidates already are demanding more work-life balance, remote work and flexibility to take care of their mental health and wellness.
+Work-related stress has seen nearly all-time high levels, and as a result job candidates are already demanding a better work-life balance, more remote work, and flexibility to take care of their mental health and wellness.

-An employer’s 2023 talent strategy must be proactive to mitigate job burnout so as not to further exacerbate retention challenges.
+An employer’s 2023 talent strategy must be proactive to mitigate job burnout to not further exacerbate retention challenges.

 How Employers Can Reduce Job Burnout

 In the past, employee mental health was seen as something an individual had to solve with his or her own time and resources.
 It was seen as a personal issue.

 Today, we know that mental health is a collective issue and impacts everyone it touches.